Monday, August 22, 2011

 So from now on we regard no one from a worldly point of view.
 Though we once regarded Christ in this way, we do so no longer.
 Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come!
 (2 Cor 5:16,17)

 Christians don’t view or think of people only according to how they behave or how they look; we view people by their birth!
 Anything else and our approach to people will be twisted and inaccurate, and we won’t be living by faith.
 If people have yet to have a second birth, we know how lost they are.
-If they’ve had a second birth—they’ve received Jesus—then they’re actually a new kind of people, a chosen people, a royal band of priests, a people belonging to God.
+If they’ve had a second birth—they’ve received Jesus—then they’re actually a new kind of people, no longer only human but Spirit born, a royal band of priests, a people belonging to God.
 Not only are they better off, they’re new.

-Peter writes: Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.
+Peter wrote: Once you were not a people, but now you are the people of God; once you had not received mercy, but now you have received mercy.
 (1 Peter 2:10)

 So the question is, what do you believe today?
 What has your view?
 Is it what you see—skin color and hair and facial features—or is what you see determined by what you believe about Jesus?
 That’s the way to live by faith.
 If, perhaps, you’ve fallen under the influence of the flesh and this world, if you cannot now see this new race of the sons of God, then ask the Spirit to show you what He sees, to convince you of what He knows.